Osteopathic Medicine: A Historical Overview from Missouri

 Dr. Still’s Philosophy

-Dr. Andrew Still believed that if you want to cure disease, you needed to treat the whole body, not just the area that is ill.
+Dr. Andrew Still believed that treating the whole body is necessary to cure disease.
+You should not focus only on the area that is ill.
 His ideas of seeking health in diet, exercise, mental health, and body structure manipulation were not universally accepted.
 He was also on the forefront of the push to educate women doctors to fulfill a demand among female patients.
-As his philosophy of medicine became more widely accepted, people became interested in what he was practicing and teaching.

 A.T.
 Still University History